felangel/bloc/packages/flutter_bloc/README.md

 **BlocProvider** is a Flutter widget which provides a bloc to its children via `BlocProvider.of<T>(context)`.
 It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple widgets within a subtree.

 In most cases, `BlocProvider` should be used to build new `blocs` which will be made available to the rest of the subtree.
-In this case, since `BlocProvider` is responsible for creating the bloc, it will automatically handle disposing the bloc.
+In this case, since `BlocProvider` is responsible for creating the bloc, it will automatically handle closing the bloc.

 ```dart
 BlocProvider(